 - Authentication integration must be with a public endpoint that Rancher Prime Hosted can reach.

 - Global and cluster catalogs must have a public endpoint that Rancher Prime Hosted can reach.

 - Clusters provisioned using the vSphere node driver cannot be managed unless the vSphere API endpoint is made available to Rancher Prime Hosted.

 - All downstream/managed clusters must have outbound Internet access over port 443, or at least outbound access to Rancher Prime Hosted.

 - You must provide the output of Helm Chart values used to install Rancher:

 helm get values -n cattle-system rancher > rancher-values.yaml

 - You must provide a copy of the system summary report for your Rancher environment.
 See this article for instructions.

-To get started on migrating to SUSE Rancher Hosted, open a support case on our support portal.
+To get started on migrating to Rancher Prime Hosted, open a support case on our support portal.

 This Support Knowledgebase provides a valuable tool for SUSE customers and parties interested in our products and solutions to acquire information, ideas and learn from one another.
 Materials are provided for informational, personal or non-commercial use within your organization and are presented "AS IS" WITHOUT WARRANTY OF ANY KIND.